shamil/graphout/README.md

 - Filter queries (per output)
 - Log, Zabbix and CloudWatch outputs
 - New output modules very easy to write
+- **New**, support for Prometheus as query source

 **TODO**

 - Allow set interval per query
 - Write unit tests (if you can help, I'll be glad)
 - Create Upstart and Systemd service scripts
+- Create Docker image
 - *Nice to have*: prepare a `puppet` module

 ### Quick start guide